AdobeDocs/analytics.en/help/technotes/ftp-password-rotation.md

 After updating each existing Data Feed and Data Warehouse request to use the new FTP account and location, wait for the next scheduled delivery.
 Verify that data arrives at the new destination as expected.

 ## Request a new account secret

->[!NOTE]
+>[!IMPORTANT]
 >
+>Before requesting a new account secret, consider the following:
+>
->The following steps apply only if you are using an Adobe-provided FTP account.
+>* The steps in this section apply only if you are using an Adobe-provided FTP account.
 For example, the FTP hostname is `ftp.omniture.com`, `ftp2.omniture.com` or similar.
 If your FTP hostname is not provided by Adobe, please contact your FTP host provider for details on changing the account secret.

->[!IMPORTANT]
 >
->Request a new account secret from Adobe only after you complete all the preparation steps described in [Prepare to rotate account secrets](#prepare-to-rotate-account-secrets).
+>* Request a new account secret only after you complete all the preparation steps described in [Prepare to rotate account secrets](#prepare-to-rotate-account-secrets).
 >
->After Adobe Customer Care provides a new account secret, the old account secret is immediately invalidated.
+>* After Adobe Customer Care or your third-party FTP host provider provides a new account secret, the old account secret is immediately invalidated.
 There is no way to revert to the previous account secret.
+>

 To request a new account secret from Adobe: